 Abstract

-William Burger wrote in 1975, “I believe that the classical species-concept in Quercus defines a very real population system and that it evolves on two fronts.
+William ‘Bill’ Burger wrote in 1975, “I believe that the classical species-concept in Quercus defines a very real population system and that it evolves on two fronts.
 One is that of continuing to adapt to a niche that differs slightly from its close relations.
 The second is in sharing the broader evolutionary advances of these same close relations that together comprise the genetically isolated biological species.”
-Burger’s view of oak species reflected morphological study going back at least to 1947, but since Burger’s time, molecular and genomic data have accrued to further support his hypothesis: oak species are distinctive ecologically, morphologically, and genomically, but interspecific gene flow moves alleles (gene copies) between species.
-This process of genetic introgression increases genetic variation within species and shuffles alleles into new ecological contexts, where they may shape the evolution of the species they enter.
-Thus interfertile oak species act as a kind of an extended workshop for evolution, where natural selection on a single population can take advantage of innovations that evolved in multiple species.
+Burger’s view of oak species reflected morphological study going back at least to 1947, but since Burger’s time, ecological and genomic data have accrued to further support his hypothesis: oak species are distinctive ecologically, morphologically, and genomically, but interspecific gene flow moves alleles (gene copies) between species.
+This movement of alleles between species is called introgression.
+Introgression increases genetic variation within species and shuffles alleles into new ecological contexts, where they may shape the evolution of the species they enter.
+Thus natural selection working on a single population does so by grabbing hold of innovations (alleles) that evolved in many species—the suite of interbreeding species that constitute an oak syngameon.
 In this essay, I discuss Bill Burger’s species concept and ask how it aligns with what we know about oak species today.

 DOI